 Mobility services in Northern Finland to improve through co-operation

-In Northern Finland, tourist locations and places where people live and work are located far apart.
-We are accelerating the digitisation of mobility services and related co-operation in Northern Finland to make sustainable transportation for local residents and tourists easier.
+We accelerated the digitisation of mobility services and co-operation between service providers in Northern Finland to make sustainable and shared mobility of local inhabitants and tourists easier.

-The co-operation project originated from a funding round for regional mobility implemented by Sitra during the first half of 2018.
-The call for funding and related projects are aimed at implementing, among other things, the National Growth Programme for the Transport Sector 2018-2022, funded by Sitra.
-The project also continues and expands the co-operation and pilot concept that operated in Ylläs between 2015 and 2018.
+The project was a result of the funding call for projects concerning regional mobility (in Finnish) organised by Sitra during the first half of 2018.
+Among the programmes implemented by the funding call and the projects under it is the National Growth Programme for the Transport Sector 2018-2022 funded by Sitra.
+The project also continued and extended the 2015-2018 co-operation and programme launched and piloted at Ylläs (in Finnish).

-The project involves a total of 11 tourist regions, from Kemi to Utsjoki.
-Sitra is funding the University of Lapland (MTI) and Ylläs Travel Association to build strategic co-operation between the regions of Northern Finland in the project.
-In particular, the University of Lapland is responsible for co-ordinating the project and surveying and bringing the network together.
-The Ylläs Travel Association has overall responsibility for supporting and engaging the regions of Northern Finland so that development of mobility services in the region can commence.
+In all, there were 11 tourist destinations from Kuusamo to Utsjoki involved in the project.
+Sitra provided funding to the University of Lapland (Multidimensional Tourism Institute, MTI) and Ylläs Tourist Association for building strategic co-operation between the regions of Northern Finland.
+At Sitra, the project manager was Heikki Sorasahi.
+The University of Lapland was responsible for the co-ordination of the project and mapping and compiling the network of operators.
+Ylläs Tourist Association held the main responsibility for supporting the regions of Northern Finland and engaging them in the development of the digitisation of mobility services.

-One key party included in the project is the VTT Technical Research Centre of Finland Ltd, which is responsible for the development and deployment of the open mobility service platform.
-In addition to the above-mentioned project parties, key stakeholders and funders include the Municipality of Enontekiö, the City of Kemijärvi, ELY Centre of Lapland, the Regional Council of Lapland, the Municipality of Muonio, ELY Centre of North Ostrobothnia, the City of Pudasjärvi, Pyhä-Luosto Matkailuyhdistys, the Municipality of Salla, the Municipality of Sodankylä, Inari Municipal Business & Development Nordica, Naturpolis Ltd and Kideve Kittilä Development.
+One of the key operators in the project was the Technical Research Centre of Finland VTT Ltd, responsible for the development and launch of the open mobility service platform.
+Other key stakeholders and co-funding providers included the municipality of Enontekiö; the town of Kemijärvi; the Lapland Centre for Economic Development, Transport and the Environment; the Regional Council of Lapland; the municipality of Muonio; North Ostrobothnia Centre for Economic Development, Transport and the Environment; the town of Pudasjärvi; the Pyhä-Luosto Tourist Association; the municipality of Salla; the municipality of Sodankylä; Inari Municipal Business & Development Nordica; Naturpolis Oy; and Kideve Kittilä Development.